thejoshwolfe/yauzl/README.md

 in order to support some zipfiles that use it instead of General Purpose Bit 11 to convey `UTF-8` file names.
-When the field is identified and verified to be reliable (see the zipfile spec), the the file name in this field is stored in the `fileName` property, and the file name in the central directory record for this entry is ignored.
+When the field is identified and verified to be reliable (see the zipfile spec), the file name in this field is stored in the `fileName` property, and the file name in the central directory record for this entry is ignored.
 Note that when `decodeStrings` is false, all Info-ZIP Unicode Path Extra Fields are ignored.

 None of the other fields are considered significant by this library.
-Fields that this library reads are left unalterned in the `extraFields` array.
+Fields that this library reads are left unaltered in the `extraFields` array.

 #### fileComment